 #4 – Instant Pot Pressure Cooking Up To The Line

 But even the 6 litre one is huge and unless you are cooking something super sized there is no reason why you should go over this limit.
-In which case maybe an upgrade to the 8 litre is in order???
+In which case maybe an upgrade to the 8 quart is in order?

 #5 – Instant Pot Pressure Cooking From Frozen

 I often get asked if I can cook from frozen in the Instant Pot Pressure Cooker.
 The answer is YES you can.
-BUT when you do it can result in rubbery food.
-The food just doesn’t taste as good and of course when you are cooking with chicken there is a food safety issue.
+We have been cooking frozen food in the instant pot for a number of years and have fallen in love with it.

 #6 – Instant Pot Pressure Cookers Needs Accessories